karoltarasiuk/ObjectComparer/README.md

 2. Convert the outcome to JSON string.
 3. Compare strings and assess equality.

+##Changelog

+You can find the changelog in [CHANGELOG.md](https://github.com/karoltarasiuk/ObjectComparer/blob/master/CHANGELOG.md) file.

 ##Licence

 You can find the licence in [LICENCE.md](https://github.com/karoltarasiuk/ObjectComparer/blob/master/LICENCE.md) file.